Lehuynguyenn/Intelligent_Monitor_System/README.md

 This project is an intelligent monitoring system that processes a video of a commercial kitchen's dispatch area.
 It uses a fine-tuned YOLOv8 model to perform object detection and tracking, and saves the result as a new video file with all detections rendered.

+The entire application is containerized using Docker for one-command execution and guaranteed reproducibility.

 ## Features

 -   **Object Tracking:** Detects and tracks 6 distinct classes of items.
 -   **Region of Interest (ROI):** Processing is focused on a specific counter area for efficiency.
--   **Kalman Filter Smoothing:** Implements Kalman Filters to produce smoother, more stable bounding box movements.
+-   **Kalman Filter Smoothing:** Produces exceptionally smooth and stable bounding box movements.
--   **Batch Processing:** The application reads an input video and generates a new, annotated output video file.
+-   **Batch Processing:** Reads an input video and generates a new, fully annotated output video file.
--   **Dockerized Deployment:** The entire application is containerized using Docker and managed with Docker Compose for easy, one-command execution.
+-   **Dockerized Deployment:** Managed with Docker Compose for easy, one-command setup and execution.

 ## Technology Stack